Finny7667/Discord-Social-Embed/README.md

 # Discord_Social_Embed
-A python script that can be use for social media embed for Twitter (or X), BlueSky, Reddit, Pixiv.<br/>
+A python script that can be use for social media embed for Twitter (or X), BlueSky, Reddit, Pixiv on discord.<br/>
 Inspired by https://github.com/seriaati/embed-fixer

 To, make it work :